 ✅ VIDEO – Watch a short Jackal video review

 The Jackal is arguably the most owned crossbow in the United States.
 It is widely popular, and rightly so.
-We have performed an in-depth review to find out what makes the Jackal one of the most popular crossbows of all times.
+We have performed an in-depth review to find out what makes the Jackal one of the most popular crossbows of all time.

 The Jackal is a military-style stock, compound, good-looking crossbow.

-It comes as a complete crossbow package, includes quick-detach quiver, bolts, and premium red dot sight.
+It comes as a complete crossbow package, includes a quick-detach quiver, bolts, and premium red dot sight.
 Because of this, the assembly required is minimal, and you can almost use it out-of-the-box.

 - Velocity: 315 feet per second